profjjk/code-quiz/README.md

 ---

 ## Project Summary
 This is a Game of Thrones themed quiz.
+There are 20 questions that are worth varying points.
+An incorrect answer decreases the timer by 5 seconds.

 ## Technologies Used
 * [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)